microsoft/api-guidelines/graph/patterns/facets.md

       </EntityType>
 ```

-API request to get all items from a personal OneDrive will return a heterogenous collection with different facets populated.
-In the example below there is a folder, a file and an image in the collection.
+An API request to get all items from a personal OneDrive returns a heterogenous collection with different facets populated.
+In the following example, there is a folder, a file, and an image in the collection.
 The image entity has two facets populated: file and image.

 ```
 https://graph.microsoft.com/v1.0/me/drive/root/children